 A sense of realism pervades in Ethiopia.
-Resources are limited and cannot be frittered away lightly.
+Resources are limited and require a usage bordering on the reverential.
 Such is the lot of a developing nation.

-With this in mind, it makes sense that practicality is also in evidence around the country.
-If it’s cold, wear something warm.
-If it’s wet, try and stay dry.
-And if it’s hot then find shade wherever possible.
+With this in mind, it makes sense that practicality is an instinctive nature around the country.
+If the weather is cold, wear something warm; if the weather is wet, try and stay dry.
+And if the conditions are stiflingly hot, find shade wherever possible.

 This latter point is particularly poignant in a country where temperatures topping 50 degrees are a regular occurrence.
-The heat is stifling, to the point it barely registers on any accepted human scale.
+The heat is stifling, so much so that it barely registers on any accepted human scale.
 Mirages are commonplace and in many places – Dallol, the Danokil Depression – the landscape takes on hellish, miasmic quality.
 Ethiopia is home to some of the planet’s most alien environments.

-Which is why an umbrella comes in handy.
-There’s no need for ostentation when all that’s required is a touch of cover.
-Something to deflect the incessant of an infallible sun and stave off the terminal threat of heat exhaustion.
-Extreme heat is a discombobulating animal and can cause serious damage if left unabated.
+Such conditions illustrate the potential life-saving qualities of an umbrella.
+There’s no need for ostentation when all that’s required is a touch of cover, something to deflect the unrelenting reach of an infallible sun and stave off the terminal threat of heat exhaustion.
+Extreme temperature is a discombobulating animal and can cause fatal damage if left unabated.

 Instead, take the practical choice.
 Find cover in the simplest places and make use of whatever means are available.
-The heat in Ethiopia is extreme, but not judgemental.
+The weather in Ethiopia may be extreme, but it is never judgemental.